charlesknapp/React-YouTube-Clone/README.md

 ## What's Included?

-Loader = This is a simple loader for view swaps and loaded functions.
+Loader = This is a simple loader for view swaps and loaded functions.<br>
 ChannelCard = Shows the functions when browsing someone's YouTube profile page.
-Includes the user's profile image, subscriber count, and videos.
+Includes the user's profile image, subscriber count, and videos.<br>
 ChannelDetail = Contains the full profile view.
-This includes the ChannelCard view from above and the Videos component.
+This includes the ChannelCard view from above and the Videos component.<br>
 Feed = This is the main page for the script.
-Contains the video feeds for each specified category option.
+Contains the video feeds for each specified category option.<br>
 Navbar = Contains the SearchBox component, along with the Logo.
-You can add whatever you'd like!
+You can add whatever you'd like!<br>
 SearchBar = This is the component for the search functionality.
-Search all YouTube content with this bar.
+Search all YouTube content with this bar.<br>
-SearchFeed = This is the component that displays the search results from the SearchBox.
+SearchFeed = This is the component that displays the search results from the SearchBox.<br>
-Sidebar = This is the component that houses the category pills and options.
+Sidebar = This is the component that houses the category pills and options.<br>
 VideoCard = This is the component for the video content information.
-Contains the video image, title, views and more.
+Contains the video image, title, views and more.<br>
 VideoDetail = This houses the main video view and the components within.
-Shows the video, views, title, and recommended videos.
+Shows the video, views, title, and recommended videos.<br>

 ## Available Scripts